-Logging headers to console · Cloudflare Workers docs
+Logging headers to console

 This works because:

-Map objects can be constructed from iterables, like Headers.
+Mapobjects can be constructed from iterables, like

-The Map object does store its entries in an enumerable JavaScript property, so the developer console can see into it.
+Mapobject does store its entries in enumerable JavaScript properties, so the developer console can see into it.

 Spread headers into an array

-The Map trick works great for simple calls to
+Map approach works for simple calls to

-console.log(), but if we need to actually stringify our headers, we quickly find out that stringifying a Map yields nothing more than
+console.log().
+If you need to stringify your headers, you will discover that stringifying a

-The JSON stringifier can’t help us, either: even though our Map stores its data in an enumerable property, that property is Symbol-keyed, and
+Map stores its data in enumerable properties, those properties are Symbol-keyed.
+Because of this,

-JSON.stringify() ignores Symbol-keyed properties — we end up with an empty
+JSON.stringify() will ignore Symbol-keyed properties and you will receive an empty

-Instead, we can take advantage of the iterability of the Headers object in a new way by applying the spread operator (
+Headers object in a new way by applying the spread operator (

 ...) to it.